-- Attach your external display to the display port/mini display port/HDMI-Out port, and turn it on. - Go the Charms Bar, select Devices. - 3.
-Click Project (you may need to click Second Screen). - 4.
-Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.
+- Attach your external display to the appropriate port, and turn it on. - Go the Charms Bar, select Devices. - 3.
+Click Project (you may need to click Second Screen). - Click on any one of the options from the menu to select PC screen only, Duplicate, Extend or Second screen only.